 JOHN V. GARAFFA, SARAH R. BURKE, RYAN K. HILTON, JULIUS F. “RICK” PARKER III, JASON M. SEITZ, J. BLAKE HUNTER, CAROL M. ROONEY, JAMES MICHAEL SHAW, JR.

-The 2020 Edition of the New Appleman Florida Insurance Law is now available.
+Butler congratulates its Partners on the 2022 Edition of the New Appleman Florida Insurance Law.
 This book was edited by Partner John Garaffa and co-authored by Partners Sarah Burke, Ryan Hilton, Julius “Rick” Parker III, Carol Rooney, Jason Seitz, James Michael Shaw, Jr. and Senior Associate J. Blake Hunter.

 LexisNexis Practice Guide: New Appleman Florida Insurance Law provides the practitioner with immediate access to knowledge and strategy on every aspect of insurance practice in Florida.
 The publication concisely presents the terms, conditions and exclusions that govern coverage offered against the risks under each line of insurance.
 This approach provides a comprehensive exploration of key concepts, policy language and insight for litigation of common and esoteric disputes under those policies.
 Each chapter also provides task-oriented checklists, examples, strategic points, and cross-references to governing statutory and case law.